semperfitodd/aws_kinesis_twitter/README.md

 # AWS Kinesis Twitter Stream

+This project demonstrates how to create a real-time data processing pipeline using AWS Kinesis, Twitter API, and DynamoDB.
+The pipeline fetches tweets based on a specific keyword (e.g., "devops") and streams the data into AWS Kinesis.
+The Kinesis stream is then consumed by a separate process, which stores the tweets in a DynamoDB table.
+The producer and consumer processes are containerized using Docker for easy deployment and management.

+Follow the steps below to set up the project and get it running.

 ## Set up a Twitter Developer Account and Create an App

 1. Visit the Twitter Developer website: https://developer.twitter.com/